MaafiaTroodon/SocialForum/README.md

 5. The hover effect and animation techniques for buttons are inspired by the example “Animated Buttons” on CodePen by Dicson.
 Available at https://codepen.io/dicson/pen/edoaaY, accessed on December 4, 2024.

+6. The Three.js object implementation draws inspiration from the example “Three.js Glowing Sphere” on CodePen by Alphardex.
+Available at https://codepen.io/alphardex/pen/dyOQyPJ, accessed on December 4, 2024.

+7. The fonts used throughout the document are sourced from Google Fonts, specifically utilizing the “Parkinsans”font families.
+These fonts were integrated into the project via the Google Fonts embed link available at https://fonts.google.com/selection/embed, accessed on December 4, 2024.